matomo-org/developer-documentation/docs/Hooks.md

 Triggered on every pageview of a visitor.
 This event can be used to tell the Tracker not to record this particular pageview.

-Parameters:
+Callback Signature:
+<pre><code>function(&amp;$excluded)</code></pre>
-- bool $excluded Whether the pageview should be excluded or not.
+- `bool` `$excluded` Whether the pageview should be excluded or not.
 Initialized to `false`.
 Event subscribers should set it to `true` in order to exclude the pageview.

-Callback Signature:
-<pre><code>function(&amp;$excluded)</code></pre>

 Usages: